 “...but so many good things happened to you!”

 Why is it that we remember good memories less than bad ones?
-In my project, I am looking for the answer to this through family portraits which I appear in or I have taken in the past, and which I have good memories of, but I forget them over time.
-Without looking at photos, it’s like there are only pixels in the place of memories.
+In my project I am looking for the answer to this through family portraits which I appear in or I have taken in the past, and which I have good memories of, but forgot them over time.
+Without looking at photos it’s like there are only pixels in the place of memories.
 However, I can clearly recall to this day that, for example, what nightmares I had for many years as a child after an unprocessed trauma.
-After all, sometimes I remember that there were many good things in my life, but the memories of them are very fragmented.
-When my mom brought me our family pictures one summer, she said: she doesn’t quite understand why I’m so anxious, why I’m depressed, when so many good things happened to me.
-I work with these images in my series.
-While I cut, fold, and weave them, not only manual but also mental and spiritual work is going on.
+While I cut, fold, and weave these photos, not only manual but also mental work is going on.
 I realize more and more that there is no such thing as a pure, happy memory taken by itself.
-The longer I have a photograph in my hands and I work with it, the more the future of the moment captured in the image shatters.
+The longer I have a photograph in my hands and work with it, the more the future of the moment captured in the image shatters.
 Because I already know it’s past.
 The impressions of happy moments, which are pixelated in my memories, but clear when recalled, are destroyed again by negative memories.
-These are doubly fragmented memories.

-2022, one of a kind artworks, own family archive photographs, scanned, printed on photo paper, handmanipulated in 3 dimension, different sizes: 30x40 - 60x40 cm
+2022-2024, one of a kind artworks, own family archive photographs, scanned, printed on photo paper, handmanipulated in 3 dimension, different sizes: 30x40 - 60x40 cm, depth 2-7,5 cm

 The realization of the series was supported by NKA (National Cultural Fund).